mikeizbicki/ucr-cs100/textbook/awk/README.md

 As a side note, you can use `$0` to refer to all columns, or the entire line.

 ##Formulas and Expressions##
+Within the `{ action }` field you can define a variety of instructions using arithmetic and conditional expressions.

 Variable assignment is easy in AWK.
 You do not need to explicitly declare a variable.
 Simply define the variable and AWK will automatically declare it.
 For instance, instead of `int i = 1`, simply write `i = 1`.

 Arithmetic expressions can be performed very similarly to your programming language of choice.